 And that about sums up my photographic roots.

-In terms of photographic training, aside from several short courses and workshops I have no formal qualifications but it would be arrogant of me to state that I was self-thought.
-This would be dismissive to all the authors of books I read and all the courses I attended and watched on Internet.
+In terms of photographic training, aside from several courses and workshops I have no formal qualifications.
+I don’t see it as a disadvantage because many (if not most) successful and innovative photographers before me had no formal qualification either.
+Nonetheless it would be arrogant of me to state that I was self-thought.
+This would be dismissive to all the authors of books I read and all the courses I attended.

 I am always captivated by the way Daria Klimentova, Christopher Hampson or Tamás Solymosi dance or work with dancers, I am always astonished to see artists such as Nadja Saidakova, Anna Osadcenko, Michael Braun or Vadim Muntagirov (to name just a few) dancing in class or at rehearsals.
 It is uplifting, immersive and inspiring.